A cash gift can make the holidays easier and guarantee your gift will be put to good use.

 You can also often score discount gift cards for less than face value through sites like GiftCards.com or find redemption bonuses through your credit card’s rewards portal, like Chase Ultimate Rewards or American Express Membership Rewards.

 If you, as an employer, give a gift card to an employee, it may be taxable as income depending on the specific circumstances of the gift.
 However, like cash, gift cards given by a friend or family member generally fall under the gift tax exemption, so unless you give more than $15,000 worth of gift cards per person, it won’t be taxed.

-According to CardCash.com, you should also not be charged sales tax when buying a gift card.
+You also shouldn’t be charged sales tax when buying a gift card.
 Since your recipient will pay sales tax on the item(s) they purchase with the gift card, your initial card purchase shouldn’t incur sales tax.

 2. CDs or savings account transfer

 Not only are you putting away money now for your gift recipient to use in the future, you’re also teaching valuable personal finance habits that can help them earn more throughout their lifetime.
-Currently, the best one-year CDs earn upward of 2 percent in interest while several high-yield savings accounts yield above 2 percent as well.
-Do your research beforehand to find a bank offering a minimum balance and term length that works best for you and the person you’re gifting.
+Currently, the best one-year CDs earn upward of 0.6 percent interest while several high-yield savings accounts yield up to 0.6 percent as well.
+Do your research beforehand to find a bank offering a minimum balance and term length that works best for you and the recipient.

 Interest earnings on CDs and savings accounts are taxable.
 The owner of the account will receive a Form 1099-INT with information on interest earned that year from the bank or credit union.
 Your CD or savings account interest is taxed at the same rate as your income.

 Giving a piece of ownership in a company, in the form of shares of stock, is another option.
 Before you dive in, though, take some time to consider the gift recipient.